sc-voice/sc-voice_net/content/privacy.md

 ### Data stored

+For performance,
-For performance, and with your permission, this website will store the following information on your device using browser storage:
+this website will store the following information *only* on your device using browser storage:

 * text of EBT documents loaded